Listen to my brief video about creator treaties.

 - who has the right to consume a creators’ work for free (a concept captured in the phrase “public domain”).

-The balance between these three rights alternates depending on the authority, popularity and power of the people arguing for each right.
+The balance between these three rights alternates depending on the authority, popularity and power of the people arguing for each right in each country.

 In the early days of copyright, commercialization formed the only property right worth protecting.
-This tradition began in England soon after Gutenberg discovered his printing press and printers hired writers to create books.
+Soon after Gutenberg discovered his printing press and printers hired writers to create books, competing interests began fighting.

-Initially, the government passed laws regarding who got the economic benefits and to ensure censorship.
+In England, the government initially passed laws providing specific printers with economic benefits and the responsibility to ensure censorship.

-Later John Milton and John Locke complained about the system to argue in favour of a free exchange of ideas.
-Then legislators revised copyright to create a public domain.
+Later John Milton and John Locke complained about the system in place.
+The two argued in favour of a free exchange of ideas.
+Legislators revised copyright to create a public domain.

 A similar argument took place in Paris almost two centuries later.